alan-turing-institute/nowwhat/Test/README.md

 ## Testing methodology

 - store test "expectations" (expected outputs, baselines) in text files (rather than string literals in test cases)
+- as usual, a mismatch between expected and actual counts as a test failure
+- test infrastructure will create a `.new` copy of that file containing the actual output, rather than overwriting the existing baseline; this make it harder to accidentally commit changes to the baselines
+- if there is no expectation file (e.g. because this is the first time the test has been run), it will be treated like an empty expectation file; the resulting `.new` should be added to version control
+- the git aliases below make it easy to deal with these `.new` files

 ### Git aliases